dylan-lang/opendylan/documentation/duim-reference/source/conventions.rst

 The :doc:`dcs` module provides color support to the DUIM library.

-The :doc:`silica` module provides basic support for sheets.
+The :doc:`sheets` module provides basic support for sheets.
 Sheets are the basic unit of window applications, and can be nested hierarchically to build up a complete user interface.